stolostron/application-ui/README.md

 ## Community, discussion, contribution, and support

 Check the [CONTRIBUTING Doc](CONTRIBUTING.md) for how to contribute to the repo.

+## License

+This project is licensed under the *Apache License 2.0*.
+A copy of the license can be found in [LICENSE](LICENSE).

+Included fonts are licensed under the *SIL Open Font License 1.1*, and copies of this license can be found along side the corresponding fonts in the [./fonts](fonts) directory.

 ## Getting Started